El Yunque National Forest: Fauna

 The national forest is home to numerous species of animals, many of which are endemic to Puerto Rico.
 In addition to the critically endangered Puerto Rican parrot, other endangered species found in the forest are the Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), the Puerto Rican sharp-shinned hawk (Accipiter striatus venator), the Elfin woods warbler (Setophaga angelae), and the Puerto Rican boa (Epicratus inornatus).
 The white-necked crow (Corvus leucognaphalus), which used to be found in the region, has been completely extirpated from the island and is now only found in Hispaniola.

-Other animals found within the forest boundaries are the Puerto Rican oriole (Icterus portoricensis), the peregrine falcon (Falco peregrinus), red fruit bat (Stenoderma rufus), the Puerto Rican giant anole (Anolis cuvieri) and the Puerto Rican twig anole (Anolis occultus).
+Other animals found within the forest boundaries are the Puerto Rican euphonia (Chlorophonia sclateri), the Puerto Rican oriole (Icterus portoricensis), the Puerto Rican emerald (Riccordia maugaeus), the Antillean crested hummingbird (Orthorhyncus cristatus), the Puerto Rican vireo (Vireo latimeri), the red fruit bat (Stenoderma rufus), the Puerto Rican giant anole (Anolis cuvieri) and the Puerto Rican twig anole (Anolis occultus).
 The endangered American eel (Anguilla rostrata), the fat sleeper fish (Dormitator maculatus), the bigmouth sleeper fish (Gobiomorus dormitor), big claw river shrimp (Macrobrachium carcinus) and the bocú shrimp (Macrobrachium crenulatum) are found in the rivers and creeks that originate and flow from El Yunque.

+El Yunque National Forest has been recognized as a global Important Bird Area by BirdLife International since 2007.
+Since 2020, it has also been a federally designated critical habitat for the elfin-woods warbler along with the Carite and Maricao State Forests.

 Puerto Rican Amazon

-The Puerto Rican parrot or Puerto Rican Amazon is a little parrot that measures 11.0–11.8 in (28–30 cm).
+The Puerto Rican parrot or Puerto Rican amazon is a little parrot that measures 28–30 centimeters (11.0–11.8 in).
 The bird is a predominantly green parrot with a red forehead and white rings around the eyes.
-The species is the only remaining native parrot in Puerto Rico.
-The total estimated population as of 2012 was 58–80 individuals in the wild and over 300 individuals in captivity.
+The species is the only remaining native and endemic parrot in Puerto Rico.
+For many years since the mid 20th-century, El Yunque was the last remaining habitat of this species, serving as a "recovery ark", after it was extirpated from the island where it used to exist in large numbers across many regions such as the Cordillera Central, the Sierra de Cayey and the Northern Karst region.
+Before the pass of Hurricane Maria in 2017, the total estimated population in 2012 was 58–80 individuals in the wild and over 300 individuals in captivity.
+As of 2025, the reintroduction programs have proved growingly successful with a total population of about 1,000 wild individuals, with the largest local population now residing in the Rio Abajo State Forest (in the Northern Karst region between the municipalities of Arecibo and Utuado), with El Yunque itself now supporting the second largest population, and a third growing one being re-established in the southwestern rainforest area of the Maricao State Forest.